ytiurin/html5tooltipsjs/README.md

 html5tooltips.js
 ===============
 Light and clean tooltips, written in pure javascript with CSS3 animation.
+No framework dependency.

 ###Quick introduction

-html5tooltips.js create a number of hidden text boxes in your web UI, showing up only when user needs some hints or explanation on specific UI elements.
-You could see this kind of tooltips, when using Google Mail or Github.
+html5tooltips.js create a number of hidden tooltips in your web UI, showing up only when user needs some hints or explanation on specific UI elements.
+You could see this kind of tooltips, when using Google Mail, Facebook or Github.
 It's an intuitive and inconspicuous way to keep users calm and confident in your website environment.

 ###Simple usage